 Real Tea Has the Most Antioxidants

-Only green tea, black tea, white tea, oolong tea, and pu-erh tea are considered the real thing.
-Real tea is derived from a particular plant (Camellia sinensis), a shrub native to China and India, and contain unique antioxidants called flavonoids.
+Only green tea, black tea, white tea, oolong tea, and Pu-erh tea are considered the real thing.
+The real tea is derived from a particular plant (Camellia sinensis), a shrub native to China and India, and contains unique antioxidants called flavonoids.
 The most potent of these, known as ECGC, may help against free radicals that can contribute to cancer, heart disease, and clogged arteries.
 Anything else (like herbal “tea”) is an infusion of a different plant and isn’t technically tea.

 The more processed the tea leaves, usually the less polyphenol content.
 Polyphenols include flavonoids.
 Oolong and black teas are oxidized or fermented, so they have lower concentrations of polyphenols than green tea; but they still have antioxidant power.
 Green tea is not processed much before it’s poured in your cup, so it’s rich in catechins.

 Harvard Health Publications recommends drinking a few cups of green tea each day to gain its benefits and says that in tea-drinking cultures, three cups per day is a normal amount.
 The University of Maryland Medical Center bases its dosage recommendation on the amount of polyphenols, or active antioxidant compounds, in green tea.
 It suggests getting 240 to 320 milligrams of polyphenols each day – the amount in two to three cups, depending on the brand.

 Seven Reasons Why Tea is Good for Your Health